datastax/adelphi-schemas/README.md

 ## Adelphi

-Adelphi is an open source tool for applying performance and fuzz testing across multiple versions of Cassandra&trade;, using real-world data schemas.
+Adelphi is an open source tool for applying performance and fuzz testing across multiple versions of Apache Cassandra&trade;, using real-world data schemas.
 For more info on the greater Adelphi project, learn how to use it, or learn how to get involved and contribute check out the primary project repository [here](https://github.com/datastax/adelphi).

 ## Contribution